 The AER considers that there is scope within the current regulatory arrangements to provide efficient pricing structures, for instance in the application of peak tariffs or time-of-use tariffs to a DNSP's large customers.
+However, constraints on pricing structures, in particular for small customers, may exist.
+This is partly due to the failure of price signals to reach small customers, which may be addressed in part by the roll-out of smart meters.4 The ability of a DNSP to influence small customer demand through pricing structures may also be limited in jurisdictions where efficient pricing signals are impeded by retail tariff bundling or price controls.

-The AER considers that efficient pricing structures can assist the effectiveness of demand management programs, and that the DMIA will provide further incentives for DNSPs to conduct tariff-based demand management initiatives by providing an allowance for DNSPs to further investigate broad-based and/or peak demand management projects and programs.
+The AER considers that efficient pricing structures can assist the effectiveness of demand management programs.
+Further, the DMIA will provide further incentives for DNSPs to conduct tariff-based demand management initiatives by providing an allowance for DNSPs to further investigate broad-based and/or peak demand management projects and programs.